 The oxygen sensor in your Porsche monitors the percentage of unburned oxygen in the exhaust.
 Over time, the sensor can get covered in ash, reducing its effectiveness and leading to a decrease in gas mileage and an increase in emissions.

 Your catalytic converter reduces exhaust gases by converting carbon monoxide and other harmful materials into harmless ones.
 Most failures are down to faults with other items, but a damaged catalytic converter can mean your car will fail its emissions test.

 The mass airflow sensor allows your car’s computer to know how much fuel is needed based on the amount of air coming into the engine.
 Faults can decrease efficiency, increase emissions, and cause your car to stall.

 5. Spark Plugs and Wires

 Spark plugs and wires are responsible for creating the original spark that initiates combustion within your Porsche, but they can fail over time.
 If yours are faulty, misfires will occur.

 Your Porsche Check Engine Light is never something you should ignore.

 While these reasons may sound unimportant, they can develop into a much more complex issue over time.
-Fremont, Pleasanton, San Jose, and the Bay Area drivers should stop by Porsche Fremont to have a Porsche Certified Brand Ambassador technician inspect your vehicle.
+Fremont, Union City, San Jose, and the Bay Area drivers should stop by Porsche Fremont to have a Porsche Certified Brand Ambassador technician inspect your vehicle.
 Contact us here or call us at (510) 279-7060 to learn more about our Service Center, Service Specials, and Pick-up and Delivery Services.